 The people who work in the sanctuaries are mostly volunteers.
-That also help to track down and capture hunters and poachers.
+That also helps to track down and capture hunters and poachers.

-Here is more on the three Elephant Sanctuaries.
+Here is more on the three elephant sanctuaries in Malaysia.

 Kuala Gandah Elephant Sanctuary

-The entrance to conservation park is free where tour operators charge a lot of money for the tour.
+The entrance to the conservation park is free and tour operators can charge a lot of money for the tour.

 Kenyir Elephant Conservation Village

-The main aim of KECV is to educate the public about the elephants habitat and about elephant behaviour.
-At the sanctuary will explain and show how the elephants were found, rescued, brought back to health and finally set free.
+The main aim of KECV is to educate the public about the elephant’s habitat and elephant behavior.
+The sanctuary will explain and show how the elephants were found, rescued, brought back to health, and finally set free.

 While at the sanctuary, you will have the opportunity to feed the elephants and get up and close personal.